DBProductions/svelte-starter/README.md

 Navigate to [localhost:10001](http://localhost:10001).

 ## Cypress
-You can start the Cypress UI or run it headless on CLI.
+You can start the Cypress UI or run it headless on CLI and the development server needs to run.

     $ npm run start:cypress
     $ npm run test:cypress